Ants in the Pantry: Plot

-The Stooges are employed as pest exterminators, providing an unconventional service wherein they both introduce the infestation and subsequently address it, thereby offering a unique approach to pest control.
-Driven by a distinct lack of clientele, they target an affluent mansion hosting a high society dinner party, whereupon they orchestrate a calculated release of various vermin, including mice, moths, and ants, with deliberate malice.
-Their machinations, laced with gleeful amorality, result in their inevitable hiring to rectify the very chaos they have orchestrated, all while discreetly masquerading as guests so as not to disrupt the soirée.
+The Stooges are employed as pest exterminators.
+Driven by a lack of clientele, they implement a scheme wherein they both introduce the infestation and subsequently address it.
+They target and surreptitiously enter an affluent mansion hosting a high society dinner party, whereupon they orchestrate a calculated release of various vermin, including mice, moths, and ants.
+Their machinations result in their hiring to rectify the very chaos they have created, all while discreetly masquerading as guests so as not to disrupt the soirée.

-Things go according to plan until a sequence of events precipitated by Larry and Curly's ill-conceived scheme to conceal mice-seeking cats within an upright piano unravels the facade of order during a recital of Johann Strauss II's "Blue Danube Waltz."
-The ensuing chaos, exacerbated by the intrusion of a mouse into the piano, incites a cacophony of feline agitation, culminating in the destruction of the instrument and the revelation of the Stooges' ruse.
-However, in a surprising turn of events, the social decorum of the gathering is preserved as the hostess and her guests interpret the Stooges' antics as entertainment, thereby averting potential embarrassment.
+Things go according to plan until Larry and Curly's concealment of mice-seeking cats within an upright piano initiates a series of events that unravel the facade of order.
+During a recital of Johann Strauss II's "Blue Danube Waltz", the intrusion of a mouse into the piano incites a cacophony of feline agitation.
+The Stooges' vigorous efforts to remove the cats from the piano destroy the instrument in its entirety.
+However, in a surprising turn of events, the guests interpret the Stooges' antics as entertainment and congratulate the hostess for presenting it, thereby sparing her an embarrassment.

-Invited to partake in a fox hunt as further amusement, the Stooges introduce an element of chaos when Curly, mistaking the sound of his own nasal exhalation for a bugle call, unwittingly brandishes a live skunk, triggering a cascade of mishaps culminating in Moe, Larry, and a horse succumbing to the skunk's malodorous emissions.
+Invited to partake in a fox hunt as further amusement, the Stooges experience a final misadventure when Curly lures a skunk he has mistaken for a fox into a sack and then brandishes it in front of Moe, Larry, and a horse, all of whom succumb to the skunk's malodorous emissions.